Foreign Travel Advice Laos

 Air pollution

-Regional air pollution can be a problem in some cities in Laos, and may aggravate heart, lung or respiratory conditions.
+Regional air pollution can be a problem in some parts of Laos and may aggravate heart, lung or respiratory conditions.
 Children, the elderly and those with pre-existing medical conditions may be especially affected.
 You can read guidance on how to cope with air pollution.

 Medication